ranjodh-kaur/PPS_2022/Anamika/2221014/program4.md

-## Program 5: write a program of table of 3 by using for loop
+## Program 5: write a program to display table of 3 by using for loop

 #include <stdio.h>